 The programme requires minimal effort and resources from participating GP practices, who are assisted with:

-- secure remote data collection from their clinical systems (e.g. EMIS, Vision, SystmOne)
+- Secure remote EHR data collection from their clinical systems (e.g. EMIS, Vision, SystmOne)

-- texting SMS invitations to their patients to complete an online COVID-19 questionnaire that was created by clinical and scientific experts.
+- Mailing SMS invitations to their patients to complete an online COVID-19 questionnaire that was created by clinical and scientific experts.